mountetna/monoetna/mountetna.github.io/vulcan.md

 Subsequently the workflow is executed by Vulcan in a sandboxed Python environment called Archimedes.

-A workflow consists of a set of steps, each with defined inputs and outputs.
-The workflow begins with **primary inputs**, and each subsequent step depends on either primary inputs or the output of a previous step (producing a directed acyclic graph or DAG).
+A workflow consists of a set of primary inputs and a set of steps, each with defined inputs and outputs.
+The workflow begins with the primary inputs, and each subsequent step depends on either primary inputs or the output of a previous step (producing a directed acyclic graph or DAG).

 Here is an example workflow, written in CWL.